scmislinski/ESM_211_Final_Project/README.md

         République en Polynésie Francaise (DTRT) (Protocole d'Accueil 2005-2023).
 This work represents a contribution of the Moorea Coral Reef (MCR) LTER Site.

-For this project, we focused on two species, orange spine unicorn fish (Naso lituratus) and spotted sharpnose puffer (Canthigaster solandri).
-The orange spine unicorn fish is fished throughout it's Moorea range.
-The spotted sharpnose puffer fish is not fished in Moorea.
-We chose these species to see if there was a difference in the change in their population and biomass due to fishing pressure.

-We first plotted the yearly counts and average biomass across the time series for these two species.
-We noticed that the average counts for the orange spine unicorn decreased throughout time and the biomass increased.
-The count and biomass did not appear to change for the spotted sharpnose puffer fish.
-This difference in the two species, may be due to fishing pressure, or more specifically a new regualtion on the size.
-The larger the fish, the more and healthier the offspring.
-If there was a size limit to leave the larger fish, this pattern of counts decreasing but biomass increasing would make sense.
-We wanted to understand what would the future population look like for these to species.

-We used an ARIMA model to analyze the data and predict what will happen to the fish populations over the next five years.
-To prep the data, the average counts and biomass was determined for each year.
-The total area of the study area was calculated and then used to get the densities of the average counts and biomass.
-The ARIMA model works best on densities, so this is why we did this.

 Related Works: